MarcusMQF/Foresight-platform/README.md

 Our development roadmap focuses on enhancing the platform's capabilities:

-- **Advanced Resume Analysis** - Implement more precise resume analysis with machine learning and fine-tuning
+- **Advanced Resume Analysis**: Implement more precise resume analysis with machine learning and fine-tuning
-- **Language Support** - Address language barriers with translation capabilities for international recruitment
+- **Language Support**: Address language barriers with translation capabilities for international recruitment
-- **Interactive Chatbot Agent** - Develop customizable AI chatbot agents for initial candidate screening
+- **Interactive Chatbot Agent**: Develop customizable AI chatbot agents for initial candidate screening
-- **Email with AI** - AI tools for writing personalized emails to notify qualified candidates for next phases
+- **Email with AI**: AI tools for writing personalized emails to notify qualified candidates for next phases
-- **Mobile Experience** - Responsive design for on-the-go recruitment management
+- **Mobile Experience**: Responsive design for on-the-go recruitment management
-- **Integration Ecosystem** - Connect with existing HR systems for seamless workflow
+- **Integration Ecosystem**: Connect with existing HR systems for seamless workflow

 ## Impact